Child Therapist in Marin

 How long are your sessions?

-The initial consultation/evaluation and subsequent therapy sessions are 45 minutes and scheduled at a weekly frequency.
+The initial consultation/evaluation is 90 minutes.
+Therapy sessions are 45 minutes and scheduled at a weekly frequency.
 Parent collaterals are 45 minutes and scheduled at a monthly frequency or more depending on your needs.
 Consultation sessions with clinicians are also 45 minutes and are scheduled as frequently as appropriate to suit your needs.
 Depending on your situation or at various times during your treatment, we may determine to increase that frequency to twice a week or more.

 What are your fees, cancellation, and rescheduling policy?